AtiusAmy/amytrobox/README.md

 # Update

-Copy the quadlets files to ~/.local/share/containers/systemd and run `systemctl enable --now podman-auto-update.timer`
+Copy the quadlets files to ~/.config/containers/systemd and run `systemctl enable --now podman-auto-update`

 alternatively to manually update `podman pull <name of the distrobox>` and then restart the distrobox.